oftc/oftc-web/NickServ/CertFP.md

 ### mIRC ###

-If mIRC was already running you need to restart it or it wont know about them.

  1. Go Main Options Menu -> Connect -> Options
  1. Click on the SSL button
  1. Click on the empty box below 'Private Key File', navigate to where you